Pylons/pyramid/docs/index.rst

 =======================

-The `BFG web site <http://bfg.repoze.org>`_ is the main online source of BFG support and development information.
+The `BFG web site <http://bfg.repoze.org>`_ is the main online source of :mod:`repoze.bfg` support and development information.

 To report bugs, use the `bug tracker <http://bfg.repoze.org/trac>`_.